CSC322-Grinnell/imagine-grinnell/app/javascript/README.md

 Webpack uses [`yarn`](https://yarnpkg.com/lang/en/) to manage packages, which in turn gets them from [npm](https://www.npmjs.com/).
 The [`package.json`](../../package.json) file contains the user readable configuration for npm and `yarn`, while [`yarn.lock`](../../yarn.lock) holds the exact copy of every package involved.

-_Note: all yarn commands *must* be executed from the rails container, unless you know what you are doing._
+Annoyingly, though, inconsistencies tend to arise from using yarn with docker and bind mounts, and serious headaches tend to arise when trying to add javascript packages.
+It is therefore recommended that all npm/javascript/webpack dependencies be added with [`bin/yarn-for-docker.sh`](../../bin/yarn-for-docker.sh), which takes care of the hard work for you on this front.
+Calling `bin/yarn-for-docker.sh [arguments]` passes all of `[arguments]` directly to a call to yarn, and therefore you can simply substitute `bin/yarn-for-docker.sh` for `yarn` in any outside documentation you see that describes yarn usage for package management.
+See `bin/yarn-for-docker.sh --help` for more information.

+Note that some yarn commands (mostly `yarn run ...`) do not actually do any package management.
+These commands, therefore, you want to run with a straight `docker-compose run rails yarn [arguments]` instead.
+This is, for example, how eslint gets run under the hood in `bin/lint.sh`.

 ### Adding a package

-    yarn add [package]
+    bin/yarn-for-docker.sh add [package]

 Adding a dev dependency

-    yarn add [package] --dev
+    bin/yarn-for-docker.sh add [package] --dev

 ### Updating the lock file

-    yarn upgrade
+    bin/yarn-for-docker.sh upgrade

 or

-    yarn upgrade-interactive
+    bin/yarn-for-docker.sh upgrade-interactive

 ### Getting rid of a package

-    yarn remove [package]
+    bin/yarn-for-docker.sh remove [package]

 Or delete the relevant line from the [`package.json`](../../package.json)

 ### Docker notes
 Executing commands from the `rails` container can be done with the shell created by `docker-compose run rails bash`.
-Also note that any changes made to the npm (javascript/webpack/yarn) packages will require a rebuild of the `rails` container afterwords, (i.e. `docker-compose build rails`).
+Any changes made to the npm (javascript/webpack/yarn) packages will require a rebuild of the `rails` container afterwords, (i.e. `docker-compose build rails`).
+`yarn-for-docker.sh` will handle this for you, though.

 #### Yarn is complaining about packages!
 First, try rebuilding the rails container.